Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Don't run on the trail with lots of weight on your back, unless the grizzly bear is gaining on you (kidding - never run from a bear).

 Lose weight if you're above your ideal weight range, and enjoy the fact that your hiking shorts fit better as you take a load off your knees.

 Consider wearing a knee brace to protect this precious area of mobility.

-Some hikers wear orthotics or sole inserts in their boots to help with alignment of the knee as well as foot problems.
+Some hikers wear orthotics or sole inserts in their boots to help with the alignment of the knee as well as foot problems.